 - Further Info

-- Associate Director of the Aberdeen Centre for Constitutional and Public International Law (ACCPIL)
+- Deputy Director of the Aberdeen Centre for Constitutional and Public International Law (ACCPIL)

 - Law with English Law Team